| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Importance:

-• A blend of whole grains, proteins and fiber rich vegetables gives a stable supply of energy in the afternoon.
+• A combination of whole grains, proteins and fiber rich vegetables gives a stable supply of energy in the afternoon.
 Select whole wheat chapati or brown rice as a complex carb which provides slow release of energy.

 • Add a variety of vegetables: carrots, beans, spinach and bell peppers steamed or sauted lightly so that they do not lose their vitamins and minerals.

-• A fresh salad is rich in raw enzymes and roughage that help digest food, and curd which provides probiotics to the gut and immunity.
+• A fresh salad is rich in raw enzymes and roughage that help to digest food, and curd which provides probiotics to the gut and immunity.

 🕒 Evening Snack

-• Chickpeas or sprouts salad that is roasted.
+• Chickpeas or sprouts salad (roasted).

 • Herbal tea or coconut water